 Speak to the professionals: The recently published BS 8909 Sustainability Management System for film, sets out the requirements to enable users to implement and run a system that manages their environmental and social risks and impacts.
-There is assistance out their to get started on your journey.
+There is assistance out to get started on your journey.

-Talk to your colleagues at work: Many people people in the film industry act green at home but aren’t sure how to make a difference at work.
+Talk to your colleagues at work: Many people in the film industry act green at home but aren’t sure how to make a difference at work.
 Together you can make simple changes.

 Improve your housekeeping: The average business wastes 20% of the power it buys.
 Switching off lights, shutting down IT systems, reducing waste, making re-cycling easier – it all makes a difference.
 But the best way to make a real difference is to have a plan: start with an energy audit that measures your carbon footprint and set yourself some targets to reduce it.

 Share your experience: Links from this site will show you how film professionals around the world are finding new ways of reducing the environmental impact of what they do.
 Let email@example.com know about what you’re doing.

 There are dozens of organisations that offer support, advice and help.
 Here are a few of them: